stadtentwicklung/masterplan-english/README.md

 This repository is an update of the repository above with a detailed README.
 Some new information about inovations with the render-pipeline are in this link:

 ## :computer: Link to the update [https://github.com/stadtentwicklung/masterplan/]

+This version only includes the content in english.